 Authenticated Profiles

 Authenticated profiles let you log in to a website once and reuse that signed-in state across many parallel browser sessions.
-After capturing a profile, every session that requests ?profile=<name> starts with the cookies, localStorage, and IndexedDB already in place — your code skips the login step entirely.
+Once the profile is captured, any session that passes parameter ?profile=<profile-name> automatically restores the cookies, localStorage, and IndexedDB entries without requiring you to log in again.

 This is useful when: